Killman History, Family Crest & Coats of Arms

 The surname Killman was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Killman family
+Early History of the Killman family

 This web page shows only a small excerpt of our Killman research.
 Another 75 words (5 lines of text) are included under the topic Early Killman History in all our PDF Extended History products and printed products wherever possible.